oguzhantanir/Hayrat_Data_Center_Monitoring/README.md

 Optional
 - LCD I2C 16x2

 Arduino Libraries
 - EthernetENC (https://github.com/jandrassy/EthernetENC) We used this library because it uses less memory.
+Alternatively you can use UIPEthernet library.
+- LiquidCrystal_I2C (https://github.com/johnrickman/LiquidCrystal_I2C) If you use the LCD should be used this library.
+(Not required)

 Alternative ENC28J60 Library
 - UIPEthernet (https://github.com/UIPEthernet/UIPEthernet)